Learn what are news values and why this concept is so important to professional journalists.

 5. Conflict And Tragedy

-Whether this is to understand what those suffering are going through, or to avoid it themselves, or for some other reason, it’s difficult to say.
+It’s difficult to say whether this is to understand what those suffering are going through, to avoid it themselves, or for some other reason.
 However, it is a news value that is of particular importance.
 This value also applies to deaths, especially when it is the death of famous or elite people.

 6. Oddity